A30Z/Digit-Detector/README.md

 # digit-detector
-using deep learning and handeling missing data
+using deep learning and handling missing data

 You can find details in report.docx